containers/podman/docs/source/markdown/podman-network-connect.1.md

 Connects a container to a network.
 A container can be connected to a network by name or by ID.
 Once connected, the container can communicate with other containers in the same network.

-This command is not available for rootless users.

 ## OPTIONS
 #### **--alias**
 Add network-scoped alias for the container.
 If the network is using the `dnsname` CNI plugin, these aliases